tmbuza/iMAP/README.md

 # iMAP: Integrated Microbiome Analysis Pipeline

 NOTE: The new iMAP repo is being rebuilt to make it more reproducible.
-For more details, please refer to the `Related Work` section below.
+For more details, please refer to the Related Work section below.

+⚠️ WARNING: Some sections (Parts) of iMAP are currently incomplete.
+We are diligently working on data exploration, focusing particularly on various visualization and statistical analysis techniques.
+Our team is committed to assisting users in uncovering insights and trends within the microbiome datasets and developing data-driven hypotheses to facilitate well-informed decisions and actionable insights.
+Users are encouraged to visit the site more frequently for updates.

-## Related work
+## Related Work

 | Repository | Description | Documentation Link |
 |------------|-------------|---------------------|